Hearing Tests

 Signs You May Need a Hearing Test

-If you’re struggling to follow conversations in noisy environments, it might be time for a hearing test at a specialised hearing clinic.
-This difficulty could be an early sign that your hearing isn’t as sharp as it used to be.
-Likewise, if you’re constantly asking people to repeat themselves, this is another red flag.
-Don’t brush these instances off as mere misunderstandings; they could be indicators of hearing decline.
+If you're struggling to follow conversations in noisy environments, it might be time for a hearing test at a specialised hearing clinic.
+This difficulty could be an early sign that your hearing isn't as sharp as it used to be.
+Likewise, if you're constantly asking people to repeat themselves, this is another indicator worth checking.
+Don't brush these instances off as mere misunderstandings; a hearing test can tell you more.

-Additionally, if you’ve noticed that high-pitched sounds are getting harder to hear, or you feel like you’re missing out on parts of conversations, these are signs that shouldn’t be ignored.
-For parents, if your child seems to have delayed speech or language development, consider a hearing test.
-It’s essential to rule out hearing loss as a contributing factor to ensure they receive the necessary support, potentially including free hearing services for eligible individuals.
+Additionally, if you have noticed that high-pitched sounds are getting harder to hear, or you feel like you are missing parts of conversations, these are signs worth checking with a hearing test.
+For parents, if your child seems to have delayed speech or language development, consider a hearing test to rule out hearing loss as a contributing factor.
+Eligible pensioner concession card and DVA card holders may access services under the Australian Government Hearing Services Program; eligibility criteria apply.

 Understanding How We Hear